Training and Development

 Centralised learning centre for the Group which oversees the training and development of all employees including skills-based, technical training and professional competence.

 Established in 2016 to upskill our employees’ English language competency.
-We have also build an e-Resources for English Language Learning (eReLL) and conduct training sessions for employees in critical function departments.
+We have our dedicated e-Resources for English Language Learning (eReLL) and conduct training sessions for employees in critical function departments

 The CDU is set up as part of talent development initiatives to support and encourage employees to take ownership of their career in Gamuda.
 CDU offers internal career guidance and coaching to enhance employee’s effectiveness in current and future roles.
 Employees are also provided with access to assessment tools to discover their personal strengths and development needs to navigate their career progression in the workplace.